-Ever since Well Street gained fame in 1919 for being the place where Jack Cohen started his trade on the street market, only to open up the first Tesco a few years later, Well Street has been a popular spot for all kinds of traders.
+Ever since Well Street in Hackney gained fame in 1919 for being the place where Jack Cohen started his trade on the street market, only to open up the first Tesco a few years later, Well Street has been a popular spot for all kinds of traders.
 As a vibrant area full of creatives, it was no surprise when the council decided in 2016 to re-launch the street market giving artists and makers a platform to showcase their work.
 Despite a successful summer, the market closed only one year later.
 What had started with plenty of optimism ended in harsh reality: Well street doesn’t naturally have a lot of footfall.
 But that hasn’t stopped shop owners following their visions.

 Well street is everyone’s wellness hub.
 Never crowded, it provides cozy restaurants, spiritual shops, concept stores and curated cafes.
 Here you can meet and greet witches (yes, really), buy rare crystals for each mood, get your chakras aligned, do yoga and attend love healing ceremonies and sound baths.
 You can buy handmade beauty products, vintage clothing or actual fossils.
 Even a tiny natural history museum has popped up.
 You can live your freelance life enjoying roasted coffee with your avocado-salmon breakfast while working on your laptop.